The Houses on Guildford Road

 By 1929 Beatrice Quennell, a 18 year-old parlourmaid from Pitch Place, had moved in with Maggie.
 Maggie remained at Nightingale Cottage until she died in 1949, aged 84.
 She had lived there for 59 years – a mighty stint.

+James remained at Nightingale Cottage until his death in 1914, at which point it was occupied by Samuel and Louisa Burch, who appear to have been well known in the locality at the time.
 Judging by the number of newspaper references, in which she was unfailingly referred to as “Miss Quennell”, Beatrice appears to have been a keen supporter of the Congregational Chapel Sunday School (of which she was the secretary).
 Anne Philps records how she was sometimes invited to tea by Beatrice at Nightingale Cottage, but found it “rather dark inside”.
 Beatrice carried on living at Nightingale Cottage and remained there until at least 1962.
 She never married.

 Henry and Mary Mitchell died in 1923 and 1919 respectively, but the house continued to be occupied by their children: Druce and Elsie (who had married Henry Sebbage).
 They stayed in the house until their deaths in 1953 (Druce) and 1955 (Elsie).
 At that point the eldest of the 3 Mitchell children, Clifford, returned to the house, having been living in Croydon.
 He lived at Nightingale Cottage until his death in 1964, aged 83, thus ending the family tenure of over 50 years.
 Neither Clifford nor Druce ever married.